 - In 2008 the flood put all of our riverfront land under water.

-- In 2009 builder Roger Laughlin of Laughlin Design in West Branch IA finished construction.
+- In 2009 builder Roger Laughlin of Laughlin Design in West Branch IA finished construction on our new home.
 We earned a 5-star-plus Energy Star rating from the EPA for the energy efficient design of the house.

 - In the spring of 2011, our friends Lyle and Glen Waters prepared the farm ground on the north end of the property for a prairie planting and the ground at the south end for a tree planting.
 That April we installed a 3-D electric fence around 6 of the 7 acres that would be planted to trees.
 Later that spring Lyle planted the prairie seed and Kevin Kelly, from our local nursery, planted the tree seedlings.